 Mountain Lion Activity at Rancho San Antonio

-Midpen Biologists believe that one or more mountain lions may live within and around Rancho San Antonio Open Space Preserve.
-While these lions are usually most active between dusk and dawn, sightings at Rancho San Antonio have been reported year round at all hours of the day.
+Midpen Biologists believe that one or more mountain lions live within and around Rancho San Antonio Open Space Preserve.
+Sightings have been reported at ALL hours of the day, and the lion is showing signs of becoming acclimated to humans.
+If you encounter a lion it is not safe to stick around to take a few photos.

 Mountain lions, also known as “pumas” and “cougars” are large powerful predators that have an important role in the ecosystem.
 Their primary food source is deer, but they can also prey on smaller animals like raccoons, rabbits, domestic pets and livestock.
 More than half of California, including most of undeveloped San Mateo and Santa Clara counties, is prime mountain lion habitat.
 Mountain lions are a specially protected species in California.